mtorromeo/kate-syntax-files/README.rst

 Syntax highlighting for the `Smarty templating engine <http://www.smarty.net>`_ for PHP.
 Already supports Smarty 3.

+RestruturedText
+'''''''''''''''
+Syntax highlighting for the `RestructuredText <http://docutils.sourceforge.net/rst.html>`_, used mostly in python documentations.

 Installation
 ------------
 Copy the xml files in ~/.kde4/share/apps/katepart/syntax